 The e-cigarette market is expanding, as the number of vapers rises.

-The United States, Japan and the UK are the biggest markets.
-Vapers in the three countries spent a combined $16.3bn on smokeless tobacco and vaping products in 2016.
+The United States, United Kingdom and France are the biggest markets.
+Vapers in the three countries spent more than $10bn (£8bn) on smokeless tobacco and vaping products in 2018.

 There are two main types of e-cigarette - open and closed system, also known as open and closed tank.